Rakeshln222/3D-portfolio-web-page/README.md

   * Compares entered values
   * Shows success or error alert

----

-## 📱 Responsive Design

-* Card width and height adjust using `@media (max-width: 500px)`
-* Padding and layout scale smoothly for smaller devices

----

 ## 🔐 Note

 This is a **frontend-only project** using `localStorage` for demo purposes.
 It is **not suitable for production** or real authentication systems as it lacks encryption and backend validation.

----

 ## ✅ Author